Einhorn Center for Community Engagement

 Before a job description is posted, there will be an approval process to ensure eligibility.
 The Einhorn Center and Cornell University may limit or restrict tasks based on agencies insurance liability coverage.

 Jobs are typically posted within five business days of their arrival and are posted until mid-semester for each fall, spring and summer term.
-If you fill an open position, please notify CWSP so the posting can be removed.

 To Edit, Reactivate, or Remove a Job